judasgutenberg/Disturbatron/README.md

-Here's a photo of the Raspberry Pi Zero inside my Disturbatron (sorry, it's out of focus!).
+Here's a photo of the Raspberry Pi Zero inside my Disturbatron (sorry, it's a little out of focus!).

 ![alt text](disturbatron_pins.jpg?raw=true)